 Reflecting his strong interest in Amherst’s ties with Doshisha, Cole in 1953 made an extended lecture tour in Japan at the invitation of the Rockefeller Foundation.
 As an economist, he noted strong Marxist influence in Japanese universities, despite seven years of political and economic reforms by American occupation authorities.
 At the end of his three months in Japan, Cole recommended to the Rockefeller Foundation additional funds for educational exchange.
 He also won support of the Trustees for the new Neesima and Uchimura fellowships for Japanese students to study at Amherst.
-In 1958, the College instituted the Amherst-Doshisha Fellowship for a recent graduate to spend a year at Doshisha University teaching English.
-Forty-five Amherst graduates have now been awarded this fellowship.
+In 1958, the College instituted the Amherst-Doshisha Fellowship for a recent graduate to spend a year at Doshisha University as a visiting researcher.

 Partly as a result of Cole’s and Cary’s efforts, American studies began to flourish at Doshisha in the 1950s.
 Outstanding Japanese students arrived on the Amherst campus during this period.
 Two of them--Homma Nagayo and Sakakibara Yasuo--were awarded M.A. degrees and became leading academics and presidents of the American Studies Association of Japan.